7 Best Drum Practice Pads For Quiet Rehearsing

 The pad offers snare buzz with metal pieces rattling inside.
 So, you can use it as a snare drum in a practice pad setup, and you’ll get that authentic snare buzz when playing.

-Unfortunately, you can’t turn the snare buzz off.
+Unfortunately, I couldn’t turn the snare buzz off.
 So, this isn’t a great option to get if you’re just looking for a quiet rubber sound.

 Pros

-• Realistic snare drum response plus tunable drumhead
+• Realistic snare drum response, along with a tunable surface

 • Fits comfortably on a stand or tabletop